Page Reviewed / Updated - June 2019

 Most laws will pay the adult children for periods of between 4 – 12 weeks, so this is not a permanent solution for most families.
 However, the paid leave does not have to be taken in one consecutive period.
 Instead, the caregiving child could take one day off each week for many months.
 Additionally, multiple siblings could take consecutive paid family leave if they live in the same state, which when combined, can make a large impact in helping an elderly parent.

 Unfortunately, not all states currently have paid family leave laws.
-While they are under discussion in many states, at present only California, New Jersey, New York, Rhode Island and the District of Columbia have programs.
-More about each program can be found at the following links: CA, NJ, NY, RI and DC
+While they are under discussion in many states, at present only California, New Jersey, New York, Rhode Island, Washington, and the District of Columbia have programs.
+More about each program can be found at the following links: CA, NJ, NY, RI and DC.
+At the time of this writing, the paid family leave acts have not yet been implemented in Washington and the District of Columbia.
+Both are expected to be in effect in 2020.

 State specific, paid family leave laws should not be confused with the national Family and Medical Leave Act (FMLA), which allows family members to take time off work to care for a loved one and protects their job and health insurance but does not offer compensation.
 More about the FMLA.